 Not all saw blades are built alike.
 The performance of a concrete cutting blade depends on how it’s designed and what materials it’s intended for.
 Let’s look at the main types professionals rely on:

-Segmented blades are the workhorses of construction sites.
+1. Segmented Diamond Blades Segmented blades are the workhorses of construction sites.
 Their notched design allows better airflow and cooling, which helps prevent overheating during dry cuts.
 These blades are perfect for cutting cured or reinforced concrete, offering both strength and efficiency.

-When a smooth, chip-free finish is essential—such as in tile or marble work—continuous rim blades are the best option.
+2. Continuous Rim Blades When a smooth, chip-free finish is essential—such as in tile or marble work—continuous rim blades are the best option.
 Designed for wet cutting, they maintain constant contact with the surface for an even, polished result.

-Turbo blades combine the best of both worlds: the cooling advantages of segmented blades and the smooth finish of continuous rims.
+3. Turbo Rim Blades Turbo blades combine the best of both worlds: the cooling advantages of segmented blades and the smooth finish of continuous rims.
 Their serrated edge provides faster cuts while maintaining precision, making them ideal for both wet and dry cutting.

-Table saw blades for concrete are built to handle long, demanding cuts.
+4. Table Saw Blades for Concrete Table saw blades for concrete are built to handle long, demanding cuts.
 Reinforced with laser-welded diamond segments, they offer stability and vibration control—key factors in preventing operator fatigue and ensuring consistent results.

 How to Choose the Best Blade for Your Application